 The motel room they were in not only seemed grimy and dirty, now, it seemed vile.

 “This is the first time I’ve been in a place like this myself,” Jake confided, “And I have to admit, it will be the last.”

 “Well, since we are here, you might as well take off your coat and stay awhile.”

 “Huh?
 Oh yeah!” he said, removing it.
 “Hey listen-”

 Wanda removed the towel that concealed her body, as if she knew exactly what Jake was about to suggest.

-For what felt like mere minutes, but may have lasted an hour, Jake experienced something he never thought he would.
+For what felt like mere minutes, but might have been an hour, Jake experienced something he never thought he would.
 It wasn’t just the sex.
 It was that something for which he had spent a lifetime searching.
 It was a subtle something that came from a core, a core he hadn’t been ignoring throughout the night, but he hadn’t been paying enough attention to it either.
 It was a second chance, right in front of him the whole night.
 It was the ability to move on from Diana Pelzey and forget about Rogene Tvardik.
-It was something this little girly girl revealed in him, and a symbiosis with a female that he would’ve considered impossible five minutes prior, and while the rational Jake Guerrero wouldn’t have believed it possible for all this happen to him in one night, the emotional Jake now countered that most of it came from the possibilities of what it could be in the future.
+It was something this little girly girl revealed in him and a symbiosis with a female that he would’ve considered impossible five minutes prior.
+While the rational Jake Guerrero wouldn’t have believed it possible for all this happen to him in one night, the emotional Jake now countered that most of it came from the possibilities of what it could be in the future.